elmorenox/service-now-urgent-incident-notification-workflow/README.md

 * Ensured notifications are sent immediately upon incident creation
 * Added incident priority information to email subject for quick assessment

 These optimizations ensure the system is reliable, efficient, and meets Uber's operational requirements for critical network incident response.
+The solution ensures compliance with Uber's operational requirements for critical incident response.

 ## AI Scenario